 Using protein design, the 2024 Nobel prize-winning technology, we can fast-forward the evolution process and push the biomedical research and industry forward.
 Read more at Research.
 Get to know Dr. An at About PI.

-I will start a new position as an assistant professor at Rice University, BioScience Department, with affiliations to other departments from 2026, and taking rotation students from 2025 Fall!
-If you are interested in working with me, as an undergraduate RA, technician, graduate RA, or a postdoc, please check out the positions page and contact me at linnaan[at]rice.edu
+I started in January 2026 as an assistant professor in the Department of BioSciences at Rice University, with affiliations in the Department of Bioengineering and the Department of Chemistry.
+I am also a member of the Ken Kennedy Institute and the Rice Synthetic Biology Institute.
+If you are interested in working with me as an undergraduate RA, technician, graduate RA, or postdoc, please check out the positions page and contact me at linnaan[at]rice.edu.

 Computational expertise is preferred but not required.
 You will be trained in the lab, for both experimental and computational research.